ballerina-platform/ballerina-lang/README.md

 ## Installation Options

-For more installation options, see [Installation Options](https://ballerina.io/learn/installing-ballerina/installation-options/).
+For more installation options, see [Installation options](https://ballerina.io/learn/installing-ballerina/installation-options/).

-## Get the VS Code Extension
+## Get the VS Code extension

-Try out Ballerina's development capabilities using [the Ballerina Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).
+Try out Ballerina's development capabilities using [the Ballerina extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina).

 ## Reporting issues and security flaws

 Report an issue in the relevant repo out of the GitHub repos listed below.

->**Tip:** If you are unsure whether you have found a bug, search existing issues in the corresponding repo on GitHub and raise it in the [Ballerina Slack Channel](https://ballerina-platform.slack.com/).
+>**Tip:** If you are unsure whether you have found a bug, search the existing issues in the corresponding repo on
+> GitHub and raise it in the [Ballerina Slack channel](https://ballerina-platform.slack.com/).
   - Compiler, runtime, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
   - Standard library: <a href="https://github.com/ballerina-platform/ballerina-standard-library/issues">ballerina-standard-library</a> repo
   - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo